2018ik/2018ik.github.io/_wiki/bible.markdown

 ## Emphasis

 When one comes to the Bible, it is easy to have a thought or view that a particular item is the most important.
 One way of dividing the divine revelation of the Bible can be the below three categories: the central line, supplemental line, and leaves and branches.

-### Central Line

-The central line should always stand out.
-This is based on 1 Timothy 1:3-4 where Paul charges Timothy not to be distracted by unending genealogies and questionings.

-### Supplemental Line

-### Leaves and Branches